PXM-Media/pxm-helpdesk-old/Installation-Coolify.md

 1. Click **"+ New Resource"** inside the environment.
 2. Select **"Git Repository"** (Public or Private).
-3. Choose the repository containing this Helpdesk code.
+3. Choose the repository containing this PXM-Helpdesk code.
     - *If private, you'll need to configure a GitHub App or Deploy Key in Coolify first.*

 ## Step 4: Configure the Build Pack